-He later served as writer-producer of the sitcom “Everything’s Relative,” starring Jason Alexander, for Columbia and CBS; and writer/producer of “The Heat,” starring Billy Campbell, for MGM and CBS.
-He also wrote episodes for TV shows such as “Hearts of the West,” and “Sweating Bullets.”
-At various times, he was a feature screenwriter under contract to Disney, Warner Brothers, MGM and Fox.
+He later served as writer-producer of “Everything’s Relative,” a sitcom starring Jason Alexander, for Columbia and CBS; writer/producer of “The Heat,” starring Billy Campbell, for MGM and CBS.
+He also wrote episodes for TV series such as “Hearts of the West,” and “Sweating Bullets.”
+At various times, he was a feature screenwriter under contract to Disney, Warner's and Fox.